Chicken Tortilla Soup

 - Add the oil and diced onion to a large, heavy bottom saucepan or dutch oven and set it over medium heat.
 Cook, stirring frequently, until the onions are soft and translucent.

-- Add the diced garlic, adobo sauce, oregano, cumin, sugar, 2 tsp salt, and ½ tsp ground black pepper to the onions.
+- Add the diced garlic, adobo sauce, oregano, cumin, sugar, 2 teaspoon salt, and ½ teaspoon ground black pepper to the onions.
 Cook stirring constantly, for 2-3 minutes.

 - Add the enchilada sauce, chicken broth, and can of tomatoes.
 Turn the heat to high and let simmer for about 15 minutes to allow the flavors to develop.